kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## TF IDF in Practice

-Counts scale by rarity.
+Counts scale by rarity
-Vectors remain sparse.
+Vectors remain sparse
 Interpretation remains possible

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.